tpl2go/toneapi/README.md

 2. Namespaces are designed to follow the intel binaries as closely as possible (ipps, ippvm, ippi, etc)
 3. Where possible, we will create additional wrapper functions that accept and return `std::vector` instead of pointers

+## Class Design
+When using a class to wrap the management of a resource like memory buffers, it is strongly recommended to specify the following 5 classes --- 1) Copy Constructor 2) Move Constructor, 3) Copy Assignment Operator 4) Move Assignment Operator, 5) Destructor.
+This is commonly known as the Rule of Five.
+The move / copy assignment operator is implemented using the copy and swap idiom.

 ## On memory alignment
 Mallocs by modern C++ on 64-bit machines often returns a 16-byte aligned pointer.
 However, some SMID instructions (like AVX-256, AVX-512) require stricter memory alignment for optimal performance.
 Users of Intel IPP are encouraged to use `IppsMalloc` to create 64-byte aligned memory for use with IPP functions.
 If we were to abide by C++ practices of avoiding mallocs and using containers like `std::vector`, we have two possible options: